Big names including Russell Wilson, Ciara join Seattle Sounders FC ownership

-Editor's note: The above video is from 2016 when the Sounders won the MLS Cup.

-A new group of Seattle Sounders FC investors start "another chapter" in the club's history, majority owner Adrian Hanauer says.
+A new group of Seattle Sounders FC investors start "another chapter" in the club's history, majority owner Adrian Hanauer said Tuesday.

-With the new owner group, Hanauer says, “We are doubling down on this community and growing our local roots even deeper.
+With the new ownership group, Hanauer said, “We are doubling down on this community and growing our local roots even deeper.

 "Today’s news is a testament to what our community has accomplished, as 11 new families have joined with the broader Sounders family as fans and invested stewards of our club.”